zeroincombenze/bank-payment/README.md

 **Odoo Italia Associazione**, or the [Associazione Odoo Italia](https://www.odoo-italia.org/) is the nonprofit Italian Community Association whose mission is to support the collaborative development of Odoo designed for Italian law and markeplace.
-Since 2017, Odoo Italia Associazione replaces OCA members of Italy are developping code under legacy license.
+Since 2017, Odoo Italia Associazione replaces OCA members of Italy are developping code under Odoo Proprietary License.
 Odoo Italia Associazione distributes code only under A-GPL free license.

 [//]: # (end copyright)